SamChou19815/website/packages/blog/blog/2019-08-17-the-road-to-better-engineering.md

 again...

 Back to school time, my development knowledge was frozen to 2014.
 However, the world as I knew in 2014 was forever gone.
-“How could I be so ignorant of the surrounding world while still claiming I wanted to be a software engineer in the future?”
+"How could I be so ignorant of the surrounding world while still claiming I wanted to be a software engineer in the future?"
 I asked myself in 2017.
 It was a day before the career fair.
 Of course, the next day did not end up well.

-### Premature Optimization is Better than the Deoptimization
+## Premature Optimization is Better than the Deoptimization

 The following sentence is repeated countlessly in university CS lectures:

-> “Premature optimization is the root of all evil.”
+> "Premature optimization is the root of all evil."

 Guided by similar principles, college admission and high school education do not focus on computer science.
 Although never stated, we all know that qualities like leadership are implicitly superior